TareqNewazShahriar/Improve-Your-Code/README.md

 <br/>

-## [22] Unnecessary operation just because to the code in one line instead of two:
+## [22] Doing unnecessary operation just to keep the code in one line:

    **Code found in real project** (JS)
    ```js